b2hinkle/Meddy-DAM/README.md

-# Medy Explorer
+# MeddyExplorer
-GUI application utilizing file Metydata to find exactly what you want with ease!
+GUI application utilizing Meddydata to find exactly what you want with ease!